tttmmmyyyy/fixlang/Document.md

 }
 ```

-In the following sections, we introduce 3 typical types of monads used practically.
+In the following sections, we introduce 3 typical kinds of monads used practically.

 #### State-like monads

-This type of monad represents an "action" (a computation in an environment).
+This kind of monad represents an "action" (a computation in an environment).
 In Fix's standard library, `IO` is a state-like monad where `IO a` represents an I/O action that returns a value of type `a`.
 As another example, the following definition

 ```
 type State s a = unbox struct { run : s -> (s, a) }